 The Head of the Australian Defence Staff Washington is the Australian Defence Attaché in the United States.

 Defence representation at the Embassy includes the offices of the Naval, Military and Air attachés and branches overseeing defence policy, defence science and defence materiel.

-A clear example of the strength of the alliance is Talisman Sabre, Australia’s largest civil-military exercise conducted jointly with the United States, involving more than 33,000 US and Australian personnel.
+A clear example of the strength of the alliance is Talisman Saber, Australia’s largest civil-military exercise conducted jointly with the United States, involving more than 33,000 US and Australian personnel.

-Exercise Talisman Sabre is focused on mid-intensity, high-end warfighting, and provides an invaluable opportunity to conduct operations in a combined, joint and interagency environment.
+Exercise Talisman Saber is focused on mid-intensity, high-end warfighting, and provides an invaluable opportunity to conduct operations in a combined, joint and interagency environment.

 Australia is one of the largest importers of US arms (of both commercial and government origin) in the world.

 - 12 new-build EA-18G ‘Growler’ airborne electronic attack aircraft